oroinc/documentation/backend/extension/create-bundle.rst

 First you need to specify name and namespace of your bundle.
 Symfony framework already has
 |best practices for bundle structure and bundle name| and we recommend to follow these practices and use them.

-Let us assume that we want to create the AcmeNewBundle and put it under the namespace ``Acme\Bundle\NewBundle`` in the ``/src`` directory.
+Let us assume that we want to create the AcmeDemoBundle and put it under the namespace ``Acme\Bundle\DemoBundle`` in the ``/src`` directory.
 We need to create the corresponding directory structure and the bundle file with the following content:

 .. code-block:: php
-   :caption: src/Acme/Bundle/NewBundle/AcmeNewBundle.php
+   :caption: src/Acme/Bundle/DemoBundle/AcmeDemoBundle.php

-    namespace Acme\Bundle\NewBundle;
+    namespace Acme\Bundle\DemoBundle;

     use Symfony\Component\HttpKernel\Bundle\Bundle;

-    class AcmeNewBundle extends Bundle
+    class DemoBundle extends Bundle
     {
     }